alixertion/alixertion/README.md

 - 📊 Developing systems that think with data

 ## 📬 Let's connect
-Feel free to check out my pinned projects or reach out.
+Feel free to check out my projects or reach out.

 ---